 Questions to ask to ensure you’re not being scammed

-Here are several questions you can ask to help ensure you won’t become a victim of shady business practices:
+I recommend asking these questions to make sure you won’t become a victim of scammers with shady business practices:

 • How long has the home warranty company been in business?